gabao000/Dori-Me-Guild-Launcher/README.md

-# Dori Me Launcher
+# Raider Hub

-## Changes v0.0.3.1
+## Changes v0.0.34

-### Login screen and app icon

-Login screen and app icon updated.

-### My Profile screen

-My Profile Screen is now updated with some example data and working buttons to WoW Armory, Raider.io and WarcraftLogs.
+### Blue Posts Screen

+Blue posts screen has been updated to show future design and messages.